-Spend the final day of the year exploring Cape Town's highlights in the sunshine!
-The day begins with an orientation tour into the rich history and vibrant culture of this magical city.
+Start today with an orientation tour into the rich history and vibrant culture of this stunning city.
 Drive past Castle of Good Hope, Company Gardens and Houses of Parliament.

-Lunch is an experience as you ascend Table Mountain (weather permitting) via the cableway for breathtaking panoramic views.
+Lunch is an experience at Bo-Kaap Kombuis, offering you an authentic Cape Malay cooking demonstration.
+Ascend Table Mountain (weather permitting) via the cableway for breathtaking panoramic views.
 Today's exploration will be approximately 8 hours.